Board of Equalization (BOE) Appeals Process

 - Income and expense information for income-producing commercial properties, if you would like that information considered.

-2. Board of Equalization hearings begin in July for the taxpayer to further their appeal to the Board of Equalization.
+2. Board of Equalization hearings begin on the third Monday in July for the taxpayer to further their appeal to the Board of Equalization.

-Appeal forms are available through the County Clerk’s Office, 1 Barton Square, Suite 301, Jackson, MO 63755, phone: (573) 243-1052 and also located below.
-Appeal forms must be returned to the County Clerk’s Office before the 3rd Monday in June.
+Appeal forms are available through the County Clerk’s Office, 1 Barton Square, Suite 301, Jackson, MO 63755 and are also located below.
+Appeal forms must be returned to the County Clerk’s Office by the 2nd Monday in July.

 3. Appeals to the State Tax Commission must be filed by September 30th or within 30 days of the Board of Equalization’s decision, whichever is later, and only following an appeal of the local Board of Equalization.
 A professional appraisal is expected, and appeals for property owned by non-persons (i.e. trusts, corporations, partnerships, etc.) must be filed by a licensed attorney.
 You may contact the STC at (573) 751-1715 or visit https://stc.mo.gov/file-an-appeal/ for more information.